 Clarity is a key part of the legal “goodwill” associated with a brand.
 Goodwill in turn translates into an economic value as any seller or purchaser of a business knows.
 Simply put, goodwill is the difference between a business purchase price and the value of its tangible assets.

 To protect the goodwill of your brand, you must: ensure that you have obtained registrations of your trademarks nationally and internationally; be vigilant in monitoring how third-parties are using your trademarks or marks which are “confusingly similar”; and stay focused on brand clarity.
-KJK’s Brand Protection Group, working collaboratively with your marketing professionals, can help develop your brand, avoid mission drift, and keep your brand clarity in place.
+KJK’s Brand Enforcement Group, working collaboratively with your marketing professionals, can help develop your brand, avoid mission drift, and keep your brand clarity in place.

 Neither you nor your brand exist in a vacuum.
 Rather, both you and it are inextricably tied to your business strategy and environment.
 Before redefining the brand to reflect a company’s new focus, step back, study the world around you, and craft a solid business strategy on which an evolved brand can be built.
 In our next discussion, we will focus on brand consistency and how guidelines can ensure a consistent brand image.